DFHack/dfhack/docs/plugins/reveal.rst

 .. dfhack-command:: revflood
    :summary: Hide everything, then reveal tiles with a path to a unit.

 This reveals all z-layers in fort and adventure mode.
-The effect persists until you run `unreveal`..
+The effect persists until you run ``unreveal``.

 In graphics mode, solid tiles that are not adjacent to open space will not be rendered, but they can still be examined by hovering over them with the mouse.